-More than 14,400 new cases of bowel cancer were diagnosed in Australia in 2009.
+In 2010, 14,860 new cases of bowel cancer were diagnosed in Australia.
 The risk of being diagnosed by age 85 is 1 in 10 for men and 1 in 15 for women.

 Screening, using a non-invasive test for blood in the faeces, is available through the National Bowel Cancer Screening Program to Australians who turn 50, 55, 60 or 65 years of age.

 People turning 70 will be added in 2015.
 Abnormal tests are followed up with a colonoscopy.

 - change in bowel habit with diarrhoea, constipation or the feeling of incomplete emptying